Waikato Management School Leadership Academy

 For more information, please email [email protected]

-This seven-month programme - starting on 21 February 2023 - is designed to build young leaders.
-It is ideal for year 13 students who are head students, sporting leaders, arts leaders, or otherwise demonstrate good leadership potential.
+This is the ideal programme for year 13 students who are head students, sporting leaders, arts leaders, or who otherwise demonstrate leadership potential.

 There is an emphasis on being ready to succeed at university, so we recommend this as an opportunity for students who plan to go on to university study.